jmgao/freeze/README.md

 ## freeze [![Build Status](https://travis-ci.org/jmgao/freeze.svg?branch=master)](https://travis-ci.org/jmgao/freeze)
-A Scala macro library to simplify the use of immutability in classes. freeze provides annotations that transform a class containing mutable members into a class that hides the mutable backing `var`s, and provides a `clone` method which takes a lambda which allows mutation.
+A Scala macro library to simplify the use of immutability in classes. freeze provides annotations which transform a class with mutable fields into an immutable class with a method to explicitly return a mutated copy.

 ### Usage
 Tag classes with `@freeze` or `@freezeChild`, depending on whether they inherit from a class which has already has a freeze annotation on it.
 This will add a `clone` method that takes a `Mutable` clone of the original object.